-In 1936 the building housed a swanky Art Deco nightclub built by Alex Cardini’s (Alex and Paul’s, Original Caesar’s Place, Tijuana) ex-partner Paul Della Maggiora (Alex and Paul’s, Paul’s Duck Press) and owned by the Stylianos.
+In 1936 the building housed a swanky Art Deco nightclub, Club Styliano, opened by Chef Alex Cardini’s (Alex and Paul’s, Original Caesar’s Place, Tijuana) ex-partner Paul Della Maggiora (Alex and Paul’s, Paul’s Duck Press) and owned by the George and Genell Styliano.

 “From High Silk Hat to Working Cap, Bradley’s is for Everybody”